Eudice Chong: Professional

 In June 2018, she embarked on a career as a full-time touring professional following her graduation.

 At the World University Games in Naples, Italy, in 2019, Chong captured a bronze medal in women's singles and women's doubles.
 In the process, she became the first tennis player from Hong Kong to medal in singles and the first to capture two tennis medals at the same Universiade.

-She represented Hong Kong at the Asian Games (2014 and 2018), All China Games (2013, 2017 and 2021), Asian Championships (2013), World University Games (2015, 2017, and 2019), and Fed Cup (2012-2014, 2017-2019, 2022).

 With the global pandemic adversely impacting the ITF Women's World Tennis Tour, the latter part of 2020 saw Chong make a concerted assault on the local tournaments in Hong Kong.
 She became the first player to equal Paulette Moreno's feat of winning the ladies' singles, ladies' doubles, and mixed doubles titles simultaneously at both the CRC Open and the Hong Kong National Tennis Championships in the same calendar year, a record that had stood untouched for 36 years.

 WTA Tour: Hong Kong main-draw debut, Thailand doubles finalist

 Chong made her debut at the 2016 Hong Kong Tennis Open when she was awarded a wildcard for the qualifying draw.
-With a modest WTA ranking of No. 995, she managed to come from a set down to beat 201st-ranked Shuko Aoyama, 4–6, 6–4, 6–1, before she was ousted by No. 164 Tereza Martincová of the Czech Republic.
+With a modest WTA ranking of No. 995, she managed to come from a set down to beat 201st-ranked Shuko Aoyama, before she was ousted by No. 164 Tereza Martincová of the Czech Republic.

 In 2018, now ranked No. 590, she was given a main draw wildcard and faced 145th-ranked American Christina McHale.
 Trailing by a break and 5–3, Chong rallied to win three games in succession to force a tiebreak, before claiming seven points in a row from 2–0 down to grab the breaker.
 However, the former world No. 24 made the necessary adjustments and tidied up her wayward groundstrokes to progress, 6–7, 6–2, 6–1.

 She also competed in the doubles and was given a main-draw wildcard in 2016 (w/Katherine Ip) and 2018 (w/Zhang Ling) but went out in the first round to Nao Hibino / Alexandrina Naydenova and Alizé Cornet / Zheng Saisai, respectively.

 In September 2024, at the WTA 250 2024 Thailand Open 2, Chong reached her first WTA Tour doubles final, partnering with Moyuka Uchijima, but lost to top seeds Anna Danilina and Irina Khromacheva in the championship match.
 She received a wildcard for the singles main draw at her home tournament, the 2024 Hong Kong Tennis Open but lost to Priscilla Hon.